-The rework of affected Trilogy 100/200 devices has begun at Philips Service Centers and designated remanufacturing sites.
-The full remediation process for Trilogy 100/200 repair kits will take approximately 12-14 months to complete.
+We are pleased to confirm we are beginning the rework of affected Trilogy 100/200 devices at Philips Service Centers and designated remanufacturing site.
+The full remediation process for Trilogy 100/200 repair kits will take approximately 6 to 7 months to complete.

-Customers with registered devices will be contacted in the following weeks with further details of the process, including signing a Recalled Device Services Agreement for Trilogy to authorize customer payment for return and set up as well as the opportunity to clarify where your remediated devices should be shipped, required packaging, serial numbers prepared for return, etc.
+We will be contacting customers with registered devices in the following weeks with further details of the process, and set up the opportunity to clarify where your remediated devices should be shipped, required packaging, serial numbers prepared for return, etc.